 Please do not hesitate to apply to Salisbury because of the tuition cost.
 While there are more applicants for aid than we can support, even with our generous budget, it would be a mistake to opt out of the admissions process based on an assumption that our education is not affordable.
 We look forward to partnering with you in the admissions process.

 |Tuition and Fees||Boarding||Day|

 The General Fee funds costs associated with the Health Center, laboratories, studios, activities, and publications.
 The Technology Fee provides each student with internet and network access, an e-mail account and use of all on-campus technology services.The Textbook Deposit covers the average cost each family incurs for textbooks and other course materials during the school year.
 Amounts over/under the deposit amount will be adjusted through the student’s Sarum Card account balance.
 Fees for tutoring in the Learning Center are an additional charge and will be billed separately.

 A limited number of merit awards are given to exceptional candidates as determined by the admissions committee.
 An admissions candidate’s full credentials are evaluated, with special consideration for his academic and leadership skills and potential.

 Freedom Fund Scholarship

 The Freedom Fund was established by the Salisbury School Executive Committee in honor of John Niven ’76, Garnet “Ace” Bailey P ’97, and J.C.
-Connors P ’98 all of whom died in the attacks on the World Trade Center on September 11, 2001.
+Connors P’98, all of whom died in the attacks on the World Trade Center on September 11, 2001.
 Awards from the Freedom Fund provide partial scholarships available to families affected during these tragic events.
-The scope of the Fund has been expanded to include the children of U.S. soldiers.
+The scope of the Fund has been expanded to include the children of U.S. military service members.

 Patrick Stern ’66 Memorial Scholarship